How To Avoid The Sweets And Treats This Valentine’s Day

 Solution: Prepare a meal at home!
 Allows you to be creative and make something within your possible diet restrictions, and you can make it as healthy and portion controlled as you want.
 Also, your sweetie will appreciate the nice intimate dinner without all the crowds and the simple comforts of being at home.

-2.
+2. Drink Moderately

 Barrier: Big push for drinking and tacking on those extra calories with alcohol.

 Solution: Moderation is always key, whether it be on a holiday or a regular weekend.
-When you do drink, try and avoid those sugary cocktails or carb loaded drinks like beer, and if you do, limit yourself to 2 drinks.
+When you do drink, try and avoid those sugary cocktails or carb-loaded drinks like beer, and if you do, limit yourself to 2 drinks.
 Having a glass of red wine at dinner is a better alternative, and who knows, may complement the delicious dinner!

 Barrier: THE SWEETS!!!

 Barrier: Seems like a lot of activities now a day have become more sedentary.
-Who says Valentine’s day has to be only about sitting, eating and watching a movie??
+Who says Valentine’s day has to be only about sitting, eating, and watching a movie?

 Solution: Get out there and plan something active!
 Whether it be a nice, romantic walk on the beach, or biking through some of the trails, you don’t have to settle for sitting around!
-Even taking a walk around the block after dinner allows for you to digest your meal and spend some quality time together.
+Even taking a walk around the block after dinner allows you to digest your meal and spend some quality time together.

 Want more free health & wellness tips?